tnteam/the-good-the-bad-and-the-web/README.md

 ## License and Credits

-Copyright © 2014 Rafik Naccache, Ibtissem HAMDI and Elyes Ben Zina, TNTeam Rocks!
+Copyright © 2014 Rafik Naccache, Ibtissem HAMDI ,Marwa Sahli, Chakib Daoud and Elyes Ben Zina, TNTeam Rocks!
 Distributed under the GNU GPL v3.

 All used Libraries in this project pertain to their